 The other trend is CPG companies want to make their trade promotions and sales effectiveness spend more efficient.
-See the sales and marketing dollars that the CPG folks spend, it is approximately about 18% or so.
-It is normally in collaboration with a retailer.
-So, what happens is they figure out a new product or a brand that they are going to launch, collaborate with them and say that this is what the promotions that we are going to give.
-Beyond that, none of the CPG, in Indian terms we call them as FMCG, has very visibility into the effectiveness of anyone of these trade promotions.
-So in a way, if things stop there, beyond that in terms of whether we need to continue the same amount of investment in a particular brand, how effective was this promotion in terms of upliftment of that particular brand or particular product that they introduced in the market.
-Today the CPG companies do not have any particular disability on this.
+See the sales and marketing dollars that the CPG folks spend, it is anywhere......
+I think approximately about 18% or so.
+It is normal in collaboration with a retailer.
+So, what happens is if they figure out a new product or a brand that they are going to launch, collaborate with them and say that this is what the promotions that we are going to give.
+Beyond that, now the CPG, in Indian terms we call them as FMCG, has any visibility into the effectiveness of anyone of these trade promotions.
+So in a way, it goes past beyond that in terms of whether we need to continue the same amount of investment in a particular brand, how effective was this promotion in terms of upliftment of that particular brand or particular product that they introduced in the market.
+Today, the CPG companies do not have any particular disability on this.
 Towards this, what we have done is we have created a new category analytics framework and a solution.
-What this does is essentially it takes out the syndicated data that comes from AC.
-Nielsen and IRI and etc., looks at the data that is there internally in terms of the planning, in terms of the shipment date and what not and create an information repository.
-So, using this information repository, there are few statistical models that we have done, some of the bench-markings that we have done, and the reports that we have provided which the CPG companies could do a much thorough analysis in terms of really measuring the effectiveness of how the sales or the trade promotions dollars have really been spent has been very effective in trying to push this particular brand.
-So this we feel is a very unique value proposition in front of the CPG companies and which is not there in the market today.
+What this does is essentially it takes out the syndicated data that comes from ACNielsen and IRI and etc., looks at the data that is there internally in terms of the planning, in terms of the shipment date, and what not, and create an information repository.
+So, using this information repository, there are few, you know, statistical models that we have done, some of the benchmarkings that we have done, and the reports that we have provided which the CPG companies could do a much thorough analysis in terms of really measuring the effectiveness of how the sales or the trade promotions dollars that they really spent had been very effective in trying to push this particular brand.
+So, this we feel is a very unique value proposition in front of the CPG companies and which is not there in the market today.